Toast Payroll: Assign or Change Employee Jobs or Locations

 3. Add a Reason at the top.
 Position Update works well here.

 4. Update the Job field in the middle of the page and select Submit towards the bottom.
-If the employee's pay should change as well, visit Toast Payroll: Make a Pay Change.
+If the employee's pay should change as well, see Toast Payroll: Make a Pay Change.

 Employment > Jobs page of an employee profile with the trashcan icon highlighted